Laya303/PNL_Recruitment_Project/README.md

 # PNL Recruitment Project
 This repository contains code for performing Task 1 and Task 2.
+Bot of these tasks were excetued on osx.
 Please follow the instructions below to run each task individually.

 ## Prerequisites